Good People - Good Water - Good Fish

 I had Vermont as my number one confidence to catch a trout during my Fly Fishing Road Trip Northeastern trip.
 It was the hardest.
 I fished five or six streams over six days without a fish.
 I did not stay long at any of them, which was part of the problem.
 I had researched the South Fork Roaring Branch, picking a spot not far from its source, the Green Mountain.

 My wife gave me an hour and a half to fish.
 It was a 25-minute drive, so I had about 40 minutes to catch a Vermont trout; otherwise, the opportunity would be a loss for another trip far into the future.

 My research this time was perfect, exactly what I thought the creek would look like; pocket fishing with pools between boulders, my kind of fishing.
-It did not take time to find the ideal spot, but getting around the stream was for a younger man.
+Finding the ideal spot did not take time, but getting around the stream was for a younger man.
 Finally, I found a way; wearing my neoprene socks and wader boots made me more agile.
-I was standing in cold water up to my knees, hiding behind a massive rock.
+I was standing up to my knees in cold water, hiding behind a massive rock.
 Throwing my 3wt with a Caddis fly and a Green Copper John dropper around the rock, I landed small Wild Brook Trout.